metablaster/WindowsFirewallRuleset/docs/Remote.md

 if you're on private network profile, which means you won't be able to configure all possible WinRM service options, except only with those commandlets listed above.

-Disabling those virtual switches is required in that case, uninstalling Hyper-V is alternative solution if disabling does not work.
+Disabling those virtual switches is required in that case, uninstalling Hyper-V is an alternative solution if disabling does not work.

 Of course any remaining network adapters must operate on private network profile.